Selph/SmileyCoinBot/README.md

 - run `node bot.js`.
 Bot will join the server and be up as long as the app is being run.

+- Edit permissions for bot on the server to use slash commands

 ## Commands available